Three Minute Thesis Competition 2022, deadline to register Fri 25 March

 We are inviting DPhil students to do just that.
 The 3 Minute Thesis competition challenges doctoral candidates to present a compelling spoken presentation on their research topic and its significance in just three minutes to a non-specialist audience.

-Training will take place on 5 March and Oxford's final will be held on 30 April.
-Deadline to register is 19 February.
+Training will take place online on Thurs 28 April and Oxford's final will be held online on Tues 17 May.
+Deadline to register is Friday 25 March.

 The competition will help you to develop your communication skills, vital to raise awareness of your work, seek support and obtain funding.
 You will be able to develop ways of explaining complex ideas in a way that is accessible and engaging for a non-specialist audience, raise the profile of your work, enhance your CV, and network with like-minded researchers.

 After taking part in training (on 28 April), participants will take part in the the Oxford final, online, 17 May.
 The winner of the Oxford final will be entered into the national semi-finals, and if they are successful they will go on to the national final with their expenses paid to attend.